Want to find out which are the top places you can teach English in, without a degree? Then you’ve come to the right place!

-How much can you earn teaching English in Cambodia?
+How much can you earn?

-Top places to teach English without a degree in Cambodia
+Top places to teach English in Cambodia

 Phnom Penh – Phnom Penh is Cambodia’s capital and the country’s largest city in terms of population, meaning that there are loads of TEFL jobs.
 English is widely spoken in Phnom Penh, so it will make the transition of moving countries easier for those who do not speak the local language.